 The World Health Organisation (WHO) says the "transport sector is the fastest-growing contributor to climate emissions."
 The climate impacts are significant: around 23% of global carbon dioxide emissions in 2010 came from transport alone.
-To address this, the WHO have strategies in place which look at increasing public transport systems (rail, metro and bus), and networks to encourage cycling.
+To address this, the WHO have strategies in place which look at increasing public transport systems (rail, metro, and bus), and networks to encourage cycling.
 Technology is being explored for cleaner vehicles and cleaner fuel.
 Check out a few of these case studies to get an idea of what's happening.

 The European Union has announced a €117 million investment across 39 key sustainable transport projects within Europe.
-The projects look at things like energy performance, improving the quality of pollutants and upgrading existing railway lines.
+The projects look at things like energy performance, improving the quality of pollutants, and upgrading existing railway lines.
 The projects were selected via a competitive process looking for innovative sustainable transport ideas.
 We think a competition is a great way to encourage original and creative thinking!
 If you're interested in the details, you can find them in this brochure.

 The annual CIVITA awards have just announced the sustainable mobility winners.
 There were many categories, but one which we think was particularly outstanding was the "Transformation Award" which went to Bremen (Germany).
 Bremen has reduced its vehicle usage via car-sharing and has hugely improved public transport options.
 Most impressively, of those who are part of the car-sharing scheme, 80% now do not own a car at all.
-Behavioural changes are absolutely key when it comes to challenging old habits, so this is a fantastic result for Bremen.
+Behavioral changes are absolutely key when it comes to challenging old habits, so this is a fantastic result for Bremen.

 The European Investment Bank (EIB) has agreed to loan €115m to Rotterdam for investment in hybrid and electric buses.
 The Dutch are setting tough targets when it comes to green transport: all buses will have to be electric by 2030.
-The UN's Sustainable Development Goals aim to provide "access to safe, affordable, accessible and sustainable transport systems for all" by 2030, so Rotterdam are taking a massive step towards meeting this goal, perhaps even acheiving it earlier than anticipated.
+The UN's Sustainable Development Goals aim to provide "access to safe, affordable, accessible and sustainable transport systems for all" by 2030, so Rotterdam is taking a massive step towards meeting this goal, perhaps even achieving it earlier than anticipated.